clojuredocs/guides/articles/language/collections_and_sequences.md

 '("clojure" "scala" "erlang" "f#" "haskell" "ocaml")
 ```

-Commas can be used to separate list elements (Clojure compiler treats the as whitespace):
+Commas can be used to separate list elements (Clojure compiler treats
+the comma as whitespace):

 ``` clojure
 '("clojure", "scala", "erlang", "f#", "haskell", "ocaml")